All Episodes

 You know, the name Clinton and blowing off in the same headline is a huge risk for someone like me.

-And uh strangely, Monica Lewinsky is not mentioned in the street.
+And strangely, Monica Lewinsky is not mentioned in this.

-It's about how Hillary was been advised to avoid Iowa because she can't win there, and she's no I'm gonna go.
+It's about how Hillary has been advised to avoid Iowa because she can't win there.

-Uh, from uh the Associated Press today in Manchester, and presidential hopeful Hillary Rodham Clinton outlined a broad economic vision today, saying that it's time to replace an on-your-own society with one based on shared responsibility and shared prosperity.
+From the Associated Press today in Manchester, Presidential Hopeful, Hillary Rodham Clinton outlined a broad economic vision today, saying that it's time to replace an on-your-own society with one based on shared responsibility and shared prosperity.

 She said that the Bush administration touts an ownership society really is an on-your-own society that has widened the gap between rich and poor.